 What are Dr. Konzer’s hours?

 Dr. Konzer is currently on maternity leave, but continues to host condensed office hours.
-She looks to return full-time on June 3rd, 2019.
-Her current hours are the following:
+Beginning June 1st, Dr. Konzer’s office hours will be:

 Do you accept same day appointments?